 - Repeated bullish activity day after day.

 An Example of Following Unusual Options Activity Straight to the Money

-For example, last year when the call buying in GM hit all three of these signals, I sent the following trade alert to my Cabot Options Trader subscribers:
+For example, in 2020 when the call buying in GM hit all three of these signals, I sent the following trade alert to my Cabot Options Trader subscribers:

 Buy General Motors (GM) March 31 Calls (exp.
 3/19/2021) for $4.70 or less